 You can create a dynamic remarketing campaign using attributes of specific display ads such as ID, title, and the URL of your landing page.

 Google Manufacturer Center Feed

-For the best results, this feed recommends you provide complete information of your manufactured products including your GTIN, product title and description, image link, product category, and a description of its features.
+For the best results, this feed recommends you provide complete information about your manufactured products, including your GTIN, product title and description, image link, product category, and a description of its features.

 12 Google Merchant Center Tips